Sincioco/RetrieveMarsPicture/README.md

 # Areas that Can Be Improved On

-  - Configurable values could be read-in as a config file.
+  - Hard-coded or configurable values could be read-in as a config file.
   - We could use more unit testing.
   - We could use more advance logging either to a text file or to a databse.
   - We could have stored the images into a database.